 Is it true you have games on Royal Caribbean Cruise ships?

 It sure is!
-Look for Puzzle Break games onboard Anthem of the Seas, Ovation of the Seas, and Harmony of the Seas.
+Look for Puzzle Break games onboard Anthem of the Seas, Ovation of the Seas, Harmony of the Seas, Navigator of the Seas, Brilliance of the Seas, and Serenade of the Seas.

 I have a question not listed here!

 We have the answer! firstname.lastname@example.org

 - Communicate!
 The smartest teams routinely fail when they do not talk to each other.
 The most puzzle-challenged teams often succeed if they possess superior communication skills.
 There is no more certain path to failure than fully or partially solving a puzzle and having a teammate use their precious time to replicate your work!